For large projects in particular, it is not feasible to wait for all the site

 base field definitions, to hold data.
 For instance, the node entity has the

-nid property to store the node id, vid to store the
+property to store the node id, vid

-revision id, type to store the node type it belongs to,
+to store the node type it belongs to,

-status to indicate whether the node is published or not,
+to indicate whether the node is published or not,

-uid to store a reference to the user who created the node, and
+to store a reference to the user who created the node, and

-title to store the node’s title.
+to store the node’s title.
 Note that while some property

 names might be the same across entities, they can be used to store different